HHLA: 1885–1945

-1945–2007
+1945–2000

 The Second World War ended in May 1945.
 The Port of Hamburg had suffered further damage.
 Around 90% of the quay shed area was destroyed, and two thirds of the warehouses were left unusable.
 Large parts of the quay walls lay in ruins.
 Almost 3,000 shipwrecks prevented regulated shipping movements.
 The reconstruction of the port was largely completed by 1956.

 1967 saw the opening of the "Übersee-Zentrum".
 It was, at the time, the world's largest distribution shed and was used as a distribution facility for mixed break bulk cargo.
 It remained in use until 2016.
 The first container ship docked in the Port of Hamburg in 1968.
 It was handled at Burchardkai – where HHLA later built the Container Terminal Burchardkai – using container cranes.
 In 1970, new port order regulations relieved HHLA of all sovereign functions.
 This created competition between companies in the port industry.
 In 1978, HHLA opened its new fruit and cooling centre for fruit and refrigerated goods, which has been modernised multiple times in the years since.

 In 1990, many of the former Eastern Bloc states became independent after the dissolution of the Soviet Union.
 The Port of Hamburg was soon able to resume handling cargo for these countries (its Hinterland was now much larger).
 HHLA began to invest in a number of companies that organised container transport on the railway network, and the volume of cargo that they handled rose.
-The first container ship was handled at the new Container Terminal Altenwerder (CTA) on 25 June 2002.
-On 1 October 2005, the company changed its name to Hamburger Hafen und Logistik AG.
-The abbreviation HHLA remained.